Joell-Alex1/Brain-Tumor-Detection/README.md

 Brain Tumor Detection using Convolutional Neural Networks (CNN)

-This project builds and evaluates a Convolutional Neural Network (CNN) to classify brain MRI scans as either tumor or non-tumor.
-The notebook includes the complete pipeline: dataset download, preprocessing, training, evaluation, and prediction on custom images.
+This project implements a Convolutional Neural Network (CNN) to classify brain MRI scans as either tumor or non-tumor.
+It includes dataset download, preprocessing, model training, evaluation, and single-image prediction.

 Project Overview

-This repository contains a Jupyter Notebook that demonstrates:
+This repository contains a Jupyter Notebook demonstrating:

 Downloading the MRI dataset using KaggleHub

-Loading and preprocessing images
+Loading and preprocessing MRI images

-Building a CNN model using TensorFlow/Keras
+Building a CNN using TensorFlow/Keras

-Training the model with proper train–test splitting
+Training with a proper train–test split

-Evaluating performance using accuracy, loss, classification report, and confusion matrix
+Evaluating with accuracy, loss curves, classification report, and confusion matrix

-Testing the model on both dataset images and user-uploaded MRI images
+Testing predictions on dataset images and custom-uploaded MRI scans

-The project uses grayscale MRI images and performs binary classification (tumor vs. no tumor).
+The project performs binary classification on grayscale MRI images.

 Features

-Automated dataset download using KaggleHub
+Automatic dataset download

-Image preprocessing with OpenCV
+Image preprocessing using OpenCV

-CNN architecture with multiple convolution and pooling layers
+CNN with multiple convolution + pooling layers

-Training visualization (accuracy and loss plots)
+Training visualizations

-Confusion matrix and classification report
+Classification report & confusion matrix

-Single-image prediction helper function
+Single-image prediction function

-User-upload support for testing custom MRI scans
+Support for uploading custom MRI images

 Technologies Used